helderbarboza/helderbarboza/README.md

 I have experience building and maintaining applications, ensuring they meet the highest standards of quality and performance.

-Additionally, I have diverse interests that include photography, game development, and graphic design, which allows me to bring a unique perspective and creativity to my work.

 <picture>
   <source
     srcset="https://github-readme-stats.vercel.app/api/top-langs/?username=helderbarboza&theme=dracula&hide_border=true&layout=compact"